ietf-wg-cellar/matroska-specification/ordering.md

 ## CRC-32

-As noted by the EBML specification, if a `CRC-32 Element` is used then the `CRC-32 Element` MUST be the first ordered `Element` within its `Parent Element`.
+As noted by the EBML specification, if a `CRC-32 Element` is used, then the `CRC-32 Element` MUST be the first ordered `Element` within its `Parent Element`.
 The Matroska specification recommends that `CRC-32 Elements` SHOULD NOT be used as an immediate `Child Element` of the `Segment Element`; however all `Top-Level Elements` of an `EBML Document` SHOULD include a `CRC-32 Element` as a `Child Element`.

 ## SeekHead